kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 `logGroup`                  | Name of the CloudWatch log group where messages are sent; may use [substitutions](substitutions.md).
 If this group doesn't exist it will be created.
 No default.
 `logStream`                 | Name of the CloudWatch log stream where messages are sent; may use [substitutions](substitutions.md).
 If this stream doesn't exist it will be created.
 Defaults to `{startupTimestamp}`.
 `retentionPeriod`           | (optional) Specifies a non-default retention period for created CloudWatch log groups.
-`dedicatedWriter`           | If `true` (the default), the appender assumes that it is the only writer using the log stream, and will not retrieve a sequence token before each write.
-See [below](#invalidsequencetokenexception-and-logstream-throttling) for more information.
 `synchronous`               | If `true`, the appender will operate in [synchronous mode](design.md#synchronous-mode), sending messages from the invoking thread on every call to `append()`.
 This is _extremely_ inefficient.
 `batchDelay`                | The time, in milliseconds, that the writer will wait to accumulate messages for a batch.
 See the [design doc](design.md#message-batches) for more information.
 `truncateOversizeMessages`  | If `true` (the default), truncate any messages that are too large for CloudWatch; if `false`, it discards them.
 See [below](#oversize-messages) for more information.